 How to compare similar credit cards

-Here are two comparisons of seemingly similar credit cards that are both designed for people with excellent credit.
-However, once we break down the details on different spending categories and other features, one card in each comparison quickly rises to the top.
+Here is a comparison of two seemingly similar credit cards that are both designed for people with excellent credit.
+However, once we break down the details on different spending categories and other features, one card in the comparison may become the frontrunner to certain cardholders.
 When comparing two credit cards, look out for details like rewards rates, other hidden benefits, annual fee, intro and ongoing APRs, other fees, and more.
-We break down rewards comparisons below.
+We break down rewards comparisons below:

 Comparison of Sapphire Preferred vs. Venture Rewards…